 Alternative College Credit

 Alternative credit offers you a variety of ways to accumulate credit during your time at George Fox.
-It includes AP testing, CLEP exams, IB scores, and foreign language equivalencies.
+It includes AP, CLEP, and IB exams, as well as foreign language equivalencies.

 Advanced Placement (AP)

-University credit may be granted in several subject areas if you complete a college-level course in high school and receive a qualifying score under the AP program, sponsored by the College Entrance Examination Board.
+University credit may be granted in several subject areas if you complete a college-level course in high school and receive a qualifying score under the Advanced Placement (AP) program, sponsored by the College Board.

 College Level Examination Program (CLEP)